 Levine Classification of Atlas Fractures

-Type 4: Comminuted fracture or lateral mass fracture
+- Type 4: Comminuted fracture of the lateral mass

 History and Physical

 Most atlas fractures result from significant trauma.
 History will often reveal an axial load injury to the cranium, including a dive into shallow water, a football tackle, or a motor vehicle collision with blunt cranial trauma.
 However, different patient populations such as osteoporotic patients or patients with neuromuscular diseases may be at increased risk.